microsoft/live-share/docs/use/vscode.md

     An invite link will be automatically copied to your clipboard.
 When opened in a browser, this link allows others to join a new collaboration session that shares contents of these folders with them.

-    You will also see the "Share" status bar item transition to represent the session state.
+    You will also see the "Live Share" status bar item transition to represent the session state.
 See [session state](#session-states) information below for what this looks like.

     Note that if you need to get the invite link again after you've started sharing, you access it again by clicking on the session state status bar icon and select "Invite Others (Copy Link)".